WafaJohal/SocialRobotUpdate/README.md

 The dataset is also stored as an open Zotero collection that is easy to search and to download as bibtex: https://www.zotero.org/groups/2419050/hri-unsw/collections/X6PKYLT6.
 The Zotero collection also contains some related review and some references that were excluded from the systematic analysis.

+### Adding your data or report an issue

+Please refer to the ISSUE_GUIDELINE.md

 ### Running the notebook for analysis

 1. To run jupyter without poetry::